ezekri/restatmo/README.md

 sudo update-rc.d restatmo defaults

-- If you want to update temperature of Fibaro Home Center netatmo virtual device, configure tempupdate service like this
+- (Optional) If you want to update temperature of Fibaro Home Center netatmo virtual device, configure tempupdate service like this

 In restatmo folder do this: